 Honey, I’m Here For The Ride

 A magnificent storm came in the night.
 Rain drummed on the deck and lashed the windows, and the sky broke open with lightning.
 I climbed out of bed, opened the door, felt drops on my face, and smelled the sweet grassy fragrance of the earth.
 Sometimes in the morning, I walk into the fog, as I did today.
-It’s the California version of a snowfall, with all the edges softened and whiteness all around.
+It’s the California version of a snowfall, with edges softened and whiteness all around.
 And yesterday, when I drove to Santa Barbara, the ocean as I viewed it from Highway 101 was an endless, glaring expanse of silvery white light merging with the sky, so bright I could hardly look at it.

 Our friend Geoff read this perfect poem for us (by Baxter Black) at dinner last week: